-Drilled piling uses down-the-hole hammers and drill bits to simultaneously install casing as the pile bore is drilled through the ground, with compressed air or water used to flush cuttings from the borehole.
+Drilled piling are installed using rotary percussive hammers and drill bits to simultaneously install casing as the pile bore is advanced.
+Compressed air or water is used as both a circulation and a flush mechanism to bring bored cuttings to the surface.
 Where a pile is to be founded in bedrock, casing is advanced to the rockhead before the drilling tool is extended to create a rock socket.
 Concrete and reinforcement is installed in the completed borehole and casing is either removed or left in place to form the finished pile.

 Van Elle have a unique offering providing cased piles including the rock socket in which the steel casing transfers the load and removes the need to concrete and reinforce the pile.